Gamagu/programm_Tracker/README.md

-# Programm Tracker
+# Program Tracker

->This tracker should track programm's runtime and store them somewhere.
-This will be extended by a "programm group" system where a user can define a few programms as a group which gets tracked.
+>This tracker should track program's runtime and store them somewhere.
+This will be extended by a "program group" system where a user can define a few programs as a group which gets tracked.

 ### Planned Features

--[x]  Track time from programms
+-[x]  Track time from programs

--[x] track time in these programmgoups(automatically)
+-[x] track time in these programgoups(automatically)

 -[x] store time localy